makerdao/governance-manual/governance/emergency-shutdown.md

 ## Sequence of events

-1. Once Emergency Shutdown has been activated, the following items take effect immediately:
+1. Once Emergency Shutdown has been activated, the following changes take place immediately:
     * The ability to create vaults, generate DAI from existing vaults, or repay borrowed DAI to vaults is disabled.
     * All debt and surplus auctions are disabled.
     * The DAI Savings Rate and all stability fees are set to zero.